hfu/hands-on-prod/README.md

+# Vector tiles production with pnd.js and tippecanoe

 # What is in this hands-on?
 1. Extract data from [PostGIS](https://postgis.net/) to [NDJSON](http://ndjson.org/) while appending tippecanoe properties to features.
 2. Obtain mbtiles from NDJSON using [tippecanoe](https://github.com/mapbox/tippecanoe).
 3. Confirm the resulting mbtiles using [tileserver-gl-light](https://github.com/klokantech/tileserver-gl/blob/master/README_light.md).

 # Recommended baseline software

 - ubuntu Linux
 - Google Chrome - you may want to add Chrome Secure Shell extension for ssh access to the server.

 # Required software

 ## tippecanoe
 Install from [GitHub](https://github.com/mapbox/tippecanoe).